MouadMalhoud/DoorCode/README.md

 You will need :
-Raspberry Pi or pico
+-Raspberry Pi or pico

-Many cables (for + and GND)
+-Many cables (for + and GND)

-Buzzer
+-Buzzer

-Leds (ideally green and red)
+-Leds (ideally green and red)

-LCD Screen
+-LCD Screen

-Keypad
+-Keypad

-breadboard
+-Breadboard

 The setup of the project is in the repo ( Montage 1-2-3 ) and in the "Rapport TP_Synthese"